-As I develop my CSS skills and learn more about computer science terms I find myself thinking about the word class and
+As I develop my CSS skills and learn more about computer science terms I find myself thinking about the word class.

 Classification the action or process of classifying something according to shared qualities or characteristics.

 An HTML element doesn’t represent a classification of visual styles.
-So an HTML element shouldn’t be the target of your css selector.
+So an HTML element isn’t always the best target for your CSS selectors.

 Classes should be reusable.
 For every property you add to a class, the less reusable it becomes.
 The threshold for this is pretty low.
-Lower than most of the classes in production CSS that I see.
+Lower than most of the classes in production CSS.

-If you are a programmer building an interface for a user to checkout, you wouldn’t have a class that:
+If you are a programmer building an interface for a user to checkout, you wouldn’t have a function that: